Long-term residence

 • Sickness insurance in respect of all risks normally covered in Belgium.

 The legal and continuous stay within Belgium for five years only includes half of the time between lodging an asylum application and receiving either refugee status of subsidiary protection.
-Only if this period exceeds 18 months, the whole period will be taken into account.
+Only if this period exceeds 18 months, the whole period will be considered.
 Periods of absence are not excluded if they are not longer than 6 consecutive months and do not exceed 10 months in total during the 5 years.

 Excluded categories from long-term residence include asylum seekers and people who benefit other forms of international protection.
 However, even though referred to in Article 15-bis(1)(3), in current Belgian legislation there is no third category of international protection.
 Also excluded from long-term residence status are persons considered a threat to public policy and public security.